mr-martian/nlparse/doc.md

 ## morphologyrule
 ## node
 ## noderef
+Only parameter ```"node"``` (integer), will equate to the nth node matched (from 0) in a syntaxrule or to the parse results in a morphologyrule (currently only 0).

 ## or
+Only parameter ```"options"``` (array), will equate to any of the items in ```"options"```.

 ## syntaxrule
 ## wildcard
+## wordify

 ## Substitutions
-Because this stuff gets tedious to type, a feature has been added to allow certain strings to be equivalent to various structures in the main file (this will not work anywhere else at the moment).
+Because this stuff gets tedious to type, a feature has been added to allow certain strings to be equivalent to various structures.

+These can currently be used anywhere in the main file except certain properties of ```"morphologyrule"```s, which expect regexs.
+They will not be evaluated in loaded files.

 |       string                             |            expansion                                         |        comment       |
 |------------------------------------------|--------------------------------------------------------------|----------------------|